CounsellorPolonius/node-ipc/README.md

 Attempting to mess with node-ipc and remove the malware from it, mess around with it.
 This is not a serious fork or attempt to continue work on this.
+Keeping this repo as archival for me in case this guy ever comes back to work on it.
+I would rather have this old but safe version.

 node-ipc
 ================